 swamp – as it might have done already with that poor girl.
 The cloak of

 the night was icy and I was freezing to my bones.
 That light however

 promised warmth.
 Maybe it was my last anchor too, and I didn’t care where

 it came from.
 I had to find out what it was.

-gone now entirely.
+pulsating beat was gone.
 As I stepped into the sphere’s circle of light I

 understood that everything else outside had already drowned in the gloom

 like a past memory.
 There was no way back anymore.

 inviting, warm and patient in its wondrous, unwavering way, a companion

 that bathed everything in its brilliant existence.
 I felt secure in its